panchul/workspace/doc/SSH.md

 To trick ssh into using empty known_hosts and not check for host. (not asking to enter 'yes')

     $ ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -i ~/mykey.pem myuser@some.host.address.com

 ---

-This tunnels an IRC session from client machine ```127.0.0.1``` (local-host) to remote server ```server.example.com```:

-    $ ssh -f -L 1234:localhost:6667 server.example.com sleep 10
-    $ irc -c '#users' -p 1234 pinky 127.0.0.1

-Option -f brings ssh into background, and the remote command 'sleep 10' allows to start the service which is to be tunnelled.

----